On the Adversarial Convex Body Chasing Problem

 \subsection{Backward Induction}

-At the terminal timestep $T$, the Player has knowledge on its previous state $\x_{T-1}$ and the Opponent state $i_T$, and the Player is about to make the final move.
-Since there is no moves after time $T$, the Player only needs to consider the optimality with respect to the immediate cost.
-Consequently, the optimal terminal value for the Player can be computed as
+At the terminal time step $T$, the Player has knowledge on its previous state $\x_{T-1}$ and the Opponent state $i_T$, and the Player is about to make its final move.
+Since there are no moves after time $T$, the Player only needs to consider the optimality with respect to the immediate cost $c~(\x_{T-1}, \x_T)$.
+Consequently, the optimal terminal value for the Player can be formulated as

-In words, the above value depicts the best outcome for the Player, given that its previous state is $\x_{T-1}$ and the Opponent has selected $i_T$ at the terminal timestep.
+In other words, the above value depicts the best feasible outcome for the Player, given its previous state $\x_{T-1}$ and the Opponent state $i_T$ at the terminal time step $T$.

-For timesteps $t\in \{1, \ldots, T-1\}$, the Player needs to optimize its selection of a new state $\x_t$ to minimize both the immediate cost and the future cost.
-Furthermore, the Player also has to consider the fact that the Opponent will observe its move and then best-respond with $i_{t+1}$ to maximize the future cumulative costs.
-Consequently, the optimal value for the Player is computed as
+For time steps $t\in \{1, \ldots, T-1\}$, the Player needs to optimize its selection of a new state $\x_t$ in order to minimize both the immediate cost and the worst-case future cost.
+Specifically, the Player has to also consider the fact that the Opponent will observe the new Player state $\x_t$ and then best-respond with $i_{t+1}$ to maximize the future cumulative costs.
+Consequently, the optimal value for the Player is formulated as

-Finally, for the initial Player state selection at $t=0$, there is no reachability constraint.
-As a result, the value function only depends on the initial Opponent state $i_0$, while the rest of the optimization is similar to the value function in~\eqref{eqn:player-v-t-inf}, and we have
+Finally, for the initial Player state selection at $t=0$ there is no reachability constraint or immediate cost.
+As a result, the optimal value function only depends on the initial Opponent state $i_0$, while the optimization only covers the worst-case future cost similar to the value function in~\eqref{eqn:V_t_def}, and we have

-The Opponent's value function is constructed similar to that of the Player.
+The Opponent's optimal value function is constructed similarly to that of the Player.
 The only difference comes from the information structure.
-Namely, the Opponent makes decisions based on the previous Player location $\x_{t-1}$ and its own previous node $i_{t-1}$.
-Formally, the Opponent's value is defined as
+Namely, at time step $t$, the Opponent makes a decision based on the previous Player state $\x_{t-1}$ and its own previous state $i_{t-1}$.
+Formally, the Opponent's optimal values are formulated as

-\begin{remark} The Opponent's value $U_0$ is equivalent to the game value $C^*$ of an aCBC game. \end{remark}
+\begin{remark} The Opponent's value $U_0$ is equivalent to the optimal total cost $C^*$ of the aCBC game. \end{remark}